Paulmicha/asc/asc/extensions/drupalwt/README.md

 ## Getting started ex. : creating a new Drupal 8 project

-These steps assume you will use a dedicated Git repo for the Drupal application and docker-compose with the default stack preset provided in `asc/extensions/drupalwt/stack`.
+These steps assume you will use a dedicated Git repo for the Drupal application source code, and `docker-compose` with the default stack preset provided in `asc/extensions/drupalwt/stack`.

 ### 1. Prepare the dev stack